exyi/diplomka/diplomka/text/2-oview-5-base-parameters.md

 We are always using one reference frame as the coordinate system for the other, which can lead to issues if the coordinate systems have a significant relative rotation.
 In this instance, the adenine origin is examined relative to the uracil reference frame.
 If it was inverted, we would observe a positive **stretch** -- the adenine origin has a positive Y coordinate in the uracil reference frame as shown in @fig:1ehz-A8-A14-dssrexample-translation-measure-comparison.
-It could be interesting to observe how DSSR decides which nucleotide is the primary reference frame in each basepair.
+It could be interesting to observe how DSSR decides which nucleotide is used as the primary reference frame in each basepair.

 <!--
 Generally, if we have a highly deformed basepair (compared to a canonical one) and the reference frame was rotated by 90° along the **X** axis (**buckle = 90°**), we cannot expect the parameters origin **A** coordinates in system **B** to be equal to the coordinates of the origin **B** in system **A**.